jonescompneurolab/hnn-tutorials/workshop-instructions/instructions.md

     - [Creating a Conda Env and Installing Dependencies](#creating-a-conda-env-and-installing-dependencies)
     - [Installing MPI for Parallel Simulations](#installing-mpi-for-parallel-simulations)
     - [Launch the GUI](#launch-the-gui)

+# Workshop Sign-In (Optional but Encouraged)

+Please consider 'signing in' to the workshop by providing your institution/location, position, and field of study.
+This information is used in reporting on milestones for the grants that continue to fund our dissemination and development.
+We don't ask for name or email, and the form should take no more than 30 seconds to complete.

+Click [here](https://forms.gle/YnZX9ZRm8WvWpAGU7) to navigate to our Virtual Sign-In Form.

+<p>Thanks for your support. &#128513;</p>

 # Cloning the HNN-Data Repository